maxi1134/Home-Assistant-Config/documentation/wifidevices.md

-Here, I will compile a list of my Zigbee devices and my thought on them.
+Here, I will compile a list of my wifi devices and my thought on them.

 ## Buy again notes: